 If there is one thing you can remember from the article, this is the one you must remember.
 What is an Asset?
 An Asset is anything that puts money into your pockets.

-And a Liability is something that takes money out of your pockets.
+And Liability is something that takes money out of your pockets.
 Most people believe they buy Assets when in reality they buy liabilities they think are assets.
 How do I learn this?

 Through a very famous book called Rich Dad Poor Dad.
 I’m sure you’ve heard of this book, probably read it too.
 If you haven’t already, order the book right now and learn everything this has to offer.